jdmassman/cv/README.md

   - This is a very complex project and leverages a single custom-built data mart with reports for primary care providers, patient outreach, claims processing, and senior management.
 Results presented at Symposium on Data Science and Statistics.
   - Assist the lead physicians turn health management flow charts into actionable metrics and dashboards.
 This includes custom-built metrics for the current state of care, alerting on best practices, and tracking performance.

 * Senior developer for annual Medicare clinical audit (January 2017 to present).
 Responsible for all automatic data extraction and upload for this annual audit affecting the contract with our largest payer.
-Over 6 years, progressive development reduced the required labor from 2 deveopers and 3 nurse abstractors for 3.5 months to 1 developer and 2 abstractors for under 2 months.
+Over 6 years, progressive development reduced the required labor from 2 developers and 3 nurse abstractors for 3.5 months to 1 developer and 2 abstractors for under 2 months.

 #### Selected Past Projects
 * Project lead on text-analysis project mining clinical notes for submission to a statewide database (SCOAP - Surgical Care and Outcomes Assessment Program)